e-kwsm/psi4/doc/sphinxman/source/build_planning.rst

   and CMake variables is purely formal.
 In practice, they get run together and linked as ``${LAPACK_LIBRARIES} ${BLAS_LIBRARIES}``.

-* Sometimes the CMake's library search capabilites falter at SONAMEs (*e.g.*, ``libblas.so.3`` *vs.* ``libblas.so``), extensions (static *vs.* dynamic), or suffixes (*e.g.*, ``libacml_mp.so`` *vs.*
+* Sometimes the CMake's library search capabilities falter at SONAMEs (*e.g.*, ``libblas.so.3`` *vs.* ``libblas.so``), extensions (static *vs.* dynamic), or suffixes (*e.g.*, ``libacml_mp.so`` *vs.*
   ``libacml.so``).
 The developers would be interested in hearing